 The high-level course objectives are that students acquire the tools (vocabulary, concepts, historiography, etc.) to critically think, read, and write about AI in scientific, engineering, and literary contexts; and to interrogate the ethical implications of AI as a technological, social, and cultural phenomenon.
 Students will learn rudimentary, but important aspects of intelligent, computational modeling and processing, so that they can appreciate the implications of AI with a more sophisticated understanding of the technology.

-We elaborate further on course themes and motivation here and a abbreviated list of topics is given here.
+We elaborate further on course themes and motivation here and an abbreviated list of topics is given here.
 Course organization, including grading, and a detailed class schedule are given as top level tabs on the course main menu.

-Douglas H. Fisher (Computer Science; Computer Engineering)
+Douglas H. Fisher (Computer Science; Computer Engineering; Communication of Science & Technology — affiliated)

 Haerin Shin (English; Cinema & Media Arts; Asian Studies — affiliated)